"Our tour of Northrend now brings us to Icecrown Citadel... we won't be stopping, though, they're death on visitors."

 - BIONICLE's Bara Magna arc has the villainous Skrall tribe coming from the mountainous north to conquer the planet, though they themselves were driven south by an even nastier group of shapeshifting warriors.

-- MMORPG Dofus recently released an entire new continent called Frigost.
+- MMORPG Dofus has an entire continent called Frigost.
 Oddly, it's not particularly far north, instead being situated in the middle of the ocean far to the west of the normal world.
 It was originally not particularly grim at all, until the ruler of the island decided it would be a good idea to try and create an eternal summer for the island's farmers.
 This did not go down well with the demon who controls December, and provoked him into freezing the island for the past century.

 - Donkey Kong Country 2, sort of.
 Both of the game's ice-themed levels are in the northern-most area of the map.
 And it is a pretty grim place.
 And it's definitely "up".

-- The Korcari Wilds in Ferelden in Dragon Age: Origins are actually Grim Down South, due to the continent of Thedas being located on the planets southern hemisphere.
+- The Korcari Wilds in Ferelden in Dragon Age: Origins are actually Grim Down South, due to the continent of Thedas being located on the planet's southern hemisphere.
 They are dangerous swamp-lands, home to Chasind Wilders, fearsome Witches and more recently, the location where the Darkspawn horde came to the surface during the Fifth Blight.

 - The Dune RTS games feature the sinister House Ordos, which is based on Sigma Draconis IV, an ice world.